Richard Brittain: Brora Rangers

 On 16 July 2015, Brittain was appointed player-manager of Highland Football League side Brora Rangers, succeeding Davie Kirkwood as manager.
+Four days later on 20 July 2015, he managed his first match as manager of Brora Rangers, in a 0–0 draw against Clyde.

 Brittain resigned as manager in April 2016 due to "occupational activities and family commitments," but said he hoped to continue as a player at the club.
+At the time of his sacking, he led the club become the favourites to win the Highland Football League.
+Ultimately, the club ended up finishing third place in the league.

 Ross County

+After leaving Brora Rangers, Brittain soon returned to Ross County as part of the club’s youth development set-up.
+In April 2018, he was appointed as Ross County’s reserve team manager.

-Britain was appointed assistant manager of Ross County on 10 June 2020 were he would work under his former teammate Stuart Kettlewell.
-After Kettlewell was sacked by Ross County Brittain continued in his role under John Hughes.
-He left this role in June 2021 after the appointment of Malky Mackay as Ross County manager.
+Britain was appointed assistant manager of Ross County on 10 June 2020 where he would work under his former teammate Stuart Kettlewell.
+When Kettlewell was suspended for three months, Brittain took over the dugout for the club’s matches.After Kettlewell was sacked by Ross County, he continued in his role under John Hughes.
+Brittain left this role in June 2021 after the appointment of Malky Mackay as Ross County manager.

 Personal life

-In 2012, Brittain became a father after his wife give birth to a baby daughter.
+In 2012, Brittain became a father after his wife gave birth to a baby daughter.
 Starting a family "made him prioritise his family over his career".

 Brittain's rejection of a move to St Johnstone in 2013 caused him to receive hate messages on Twitter.
 His wife, Diane, had condemned the abuse the family was receiving.
 Brittain stated he stayed at Ross County for family reasons.